-Why is Toyota proposing hydrogen fuel cell technology as a power solution for zero emission vehicles?
-We look at reasons why hydrogen is the ideal source of clean energy.
+Why does Toyota propose hydrogen fuel cell technology as a power solution for zero-emissions vehicles?
+We look at reasons why hydrogen cars are viable and why hydrogen is the ideal source of clean energy.

 Putting energy needs into context